martinghunt/Scaffolder-evaluation/README.md

     scaff_test_make_test_cases.sh <seed>

 where `<seed>` is one of 1,2,...,5 to make one of the 5 repetitions of the data.
+This will make all the files for the 11 test cases in the current directory.

+From the same directory that `scaff_test_make_test_cases.sh` was run, you can run all of the supported scaffolders on test case `n` using

+    scaff_test_run_test_case.sh output_directory n

+Or run all of them (if you are using bash) with

+    for n in {1..11}; do scaff_test_run_test_case.sh test.$n.OUT $n; done

-The important files for test case n are:
+If you want to run a new scaffolder on a test case, the important files for test case `n` are:

  * `test.n.ref.fa` - the 'reference' genome
  * `test.n.contigs.fa.tag.uniquely-tagged.contigs.fa` - the tagged contigs for scaffolding
- * `test.n.reads_1.fq`, `test.n.reads_2.fq` - the reads to use for scaffolding
+ * `test.n.reads_1.fq`, `test.n.reads_2.fq` - the forward and reverse reads to use for scaffolding.
+Alternatively, the same reads are also in interleaved format in the file `test.n.reads.fq`.

 Run the scaffolder to make a file of scaffolds called `scaffolds.fa`.
 The minimum, average and maximum insert sizes are 350, 500 and 650.
 Use 0.4